AndreasSchachner/AndreasSchachner.github.io/_research_avenues/stringlandscape.md

 <div style="width: 750px;">
    <p align="justify">

 Having proper control over quantum effects in string theory is typically a requisite for tackling issues related to moduli stabilisation.
 Because the physics in 4-dimensional spacetime is highly affected by procedure’s outcome, these challenges are of utmost importance for addressing phenomenological questions in string theory.
+In recent years, three procedures to generating de Sitter vacua in string theory with fully stabilised moduli have been established going by the names of
+    <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.68.046005" target="_blank"><i>KKLT</i></a>,
+    <a href="https://iopscience.iop.org/article/10.1088/1126-6708/2005/03/007" target="_blank"><i>LVS</i></a> and <a href="https://iopscience.iop.org/article/10.1088/1126-6708/2007/03/102" target="_blank"><i>Kähler uplift</i></a>.

     </p>
 </div>
 <br>